Layer codes as partially self-correcting quantum memories

 Recently, Williamson and Baspin~\cite{williamson2023layer} introduced the layer code construction.
-Layer codes are 3D topological codes that can saturate the Bravyi-Poulin-Terhal-Haah (BPTH) bounds~\cite{BPTbound,BTbound,HaahBound}, achieving optimal scaling of code parameters and energy barrier for 3D stabilizer codes.
+Layer codes have parity checks that are geometrically local in 3D and can saturate the Bravyi-Poulin-Terhal-Haah (BPTH) bounds~\cite{BPTbound,BTbound,HaahBound}, achieving optimal scaling of code parameters and energy barrier for 3D stabilizer codes.
 A layer code is formed by stacking layers of the surface code~\cite{Kitaev_2003,bravyi1998quantumcodeslatticeboundary} and intricately coupling them along one-dimensional line defects according to the parity-check matrices of an input Calderbank-Shor-Steane (CSS) code~\cite{cssCalderbankShor,Steane1996}.
 Since thermal excitations within each layer can move without incurring energy penalty, one may hastily conclude that layer codes are not SCQM~\cite{Lin2024}.
 This would be consistent with the fact that the 2D toric code is not a SCQM~\cite{Alicki2009}.
 However, when excitations hit line defects, they split and this process is energetically suppressed.
-Given a layer code with many line defects, it is unclear which process is dominant, and one might hope for the code to be self-correcting.
+Given a layer code with many line defects, it is unclear which process is dominant, and one might hope for SCQM.